ShiruiH/EOWater/README.md

-# EOWater: Water surface area time-series from Sentinel-2 and Landsat in GEE
+# EOWater: efficient cloud computing of water surface area time-series from Sentinel-2 and Landsat in GEE

-This repository presents an efficient GEE-based solution to mapping water surface area time-series in waterbodies from Landsat and Sentinel-2.
+This repository presents an efficient GEE-based solution for mapping water surface area time-series in waterbodies from Landsat and Sentinel-2 imagery.

+While many solutions exist to map waterbodies, this toolkit presents the following advantages:
+- **flexibility**: allows users to input their own set of polygons
+- **cost-effective**: is based solely on raster operations, significantly reducing the cost of cloud computations (avoiding the high computational cost of processing vectors with many vertices)
+- **cloud masking**: uses state-of-the-art cloud masking algorithms (s2cloudless) to maximise the temporal depth of the extracted time-series
+- **live monitoring**: can be set up as a near-real time monitoring workflow almost free of cost in a GEE/GCP environment (with Cloud Run function and Cloud Scheduler)

 <p align="center">
 <img src="./doc/example_time-series.png" alt="drawing" width="700"/>